rhomobile/rhoconnect-adapters/README.md

-Rhocrm
+rhoconnect-adapters
 ===

-Rhocrm is a ruby library containing a collection of the out-of-box [RhoConnect](http://rhomobile.com/products/rhoconnect) applications for various CRM backends.
+rhoconnect-adapters is a ruby library containing a collection of the out-of-box [RhoConnect](http://rhomobile.com/products/rhoconnect) applications for various needs.

-With Rhocrm, you can utilize the pre-built set of [RhoConnect](http://rhomobile.com/products/rhoconnect/) applications for popular CRM backends (SalesForce, Oracle CRM On Demand, Sugar CRM, etc.).
+With rhoconnect-adapters, you can utilize the pre-built set of [RhoConnect](http://rhomobile.com/products/rhoconnect/) applications for popular CRM backends (SalesForce, Oracle CRM On Demand, Sugar CRM, etc.).
 Also, this library includes support for writing your own [RhoConnect](http://rhomobile.com/products/rhoconnect/)
 CRM applications to extend or customize the default functionality.

 ## Setup
-Install the 'rhocrm' gem by using the following command:
+Install the 'rhoconnect-adapters' gem by using the following command:

-	$ [sudo] gem install rhocrm
+	$ [sudo] gem install rhoconnect-adapters

 ## Usage
-The 'rhocrm' command creates CRM-based [RhoConnect](http://rhomobile.com/products/rhoconnect/) applications.
+The 'rhoconnect-adapters' command creates pre-built [RhoConnect](http://rhomobile.com/products/rhoconnect/) applications.
 Visit the [RhoConnect](http://rhomobile.com/products/rhoconnect/) website for more information.

-### Generating Standard Application
+### Generating Standard CRM Application

-To create a standard out-of-the-box Rhocrm application use the following command:
+To create a standard out-of-the-box rhoconnect CRM application use the following command:

-	$ rhocrm app <app_name> <CRM-backend>
+	$ rhoconnect-adapters crmapp <app_name> <CRM-backend>

 Here, the \<CRM\-backend\> parameter specifies the CRM backend that your application will use.
 Currently, the following CRM backends are supported: